-Diesel engine exhaust, produced by the combustion of diesel fuel in a compression ignition engine, is a complex mixture of gases and particulates.
-The composition of the exhaust depends on a number of factors including the type of engine (heavy or light duty), the type of fuel and oil, speed and load of operation, and emission control systems.
+Diesel engine exhaust, produced when diesel fuel combusts in a compression ignition engine, is a complex mixture of gases and particulates.
+The composition of the exhaust depends on a number of factors including the type of engine (heavy or light duty), type of fuel and oil, speed and load of operation, and emission control systems.

-Gaseous compounds present in diesel exhaust can include carbon dioxide, water vapour, oxygen, sulphur and nitrogen compounds, carbon monoxide, and low molecular weight hydrocarbons and their derivatives.[2,3] Diesel particulate matter (DPM) can contain elemental carbon, organic compounds (including PAHs), metals, and other trace compounds.
+Gaseous compounds present in diesel exhaust can include carbon dioxide, water vapour, oxygen, sulphur and nitrogen compounds, carbon monoxide, and low molecular weight hydrocarbons and their derivatives.[3,4] Diesel particulate matter (DPM) may contain elemental carbon, organic compounds (including polycyclic aromatic hydrocarbons, or PAHs), metals, and other trace compounds.
 Almost all particulate emitted by diesel engines is respirable (PM <10 micron), with the majority having diameters less than 1.0 micron.

-IARC classifies diesel exhaust as Group 1, carcinogenic to humans, based on sufficient evidence for lung cancer and limited evidence for bladder cancer in humans.
-Animal studies also showed increases in lung cancer rates from inhalation of whole engine exhaust and development of tumours from particulate either applied to the skin or administered internally.
-Studies of the gaseous phase (particles removed) were inadequate to determine carcinogenicity (gasoline engine exhaust was classified as Group 2B, possibly carcinogenic to humans).
+The International Agency for Research on Cancer (IARC) classifies diesel exhaust as Group 1, carcinogenic to humans, based on sufficient evidence for lung cancer and limited evidence for bladder cancer in humans.
+Animal studies also showed increases in lung cancer rates from inhalation of whole engine exhaust and increases in tumour development when particulate was applied to the skin or administered internally.
+Studies of the gaseous phase (particles removed) were inadequate to determine carcinogenicity.

-Although epidemiological evidence supports a link between diesel exhaust and lung cancer, exposure assessment is complex due to difficulty separating diesel exposure from other ambient contaminants with similar characteristics.
+Although epidemiological evidence supports a link between diesel exhaust and lung cancer, exposure assessment is complex due to the difficulty in isolating diesel exposure from other ambient contaminants with similar characteristics.

-Short term exposure to diesel engine exhaust can cause irritation of the eyes, throat, and bronchi, neuro-physiological symptoms such as light-headedness, nausea, and respiratory symptoms such as cough and phlegm.
+Short term exposure to diesel engine exhaust can irritate the eyes, throat, and bronchi, and cause neuro-physiological symptoms such as light-headedness, nausea, and respiratory symptoms.
 Diesel exhaust may initiate allergic reactions or increase immunological response to other allergens.
-Increases in hospital admission, higher incidence of respiratory symptoms, and decreases in lung function are associated with exposures to airborne particulate, including DPM.
+Increases in hospital admission, higher incidence of respiratory symptoms, and decreases in lung function are all associated with exposures to airborne particulate, including diesel particulate matter.
 Increased mortality rates are also reported, particularly in the elderly and those with cardiopulmonary conditions.
 Children living in high traffic areas are at particular risk of respiratory symptoms.

 Diesel fuels, produced by refining crude oils, are generally blended and often contain additives to meet specifications for performance.
-Recent regulations regarding fuel composition and emission standards in Canada (aligned with the US EPA) should result in lower diesel exhaust emissions across North America.
-The regulations require that the sulphur content in fuels sold for on-road use not exceed 15 ppm after August 31, 2006, and that fuels used for off-road, locomotive and marine engines meet the same level on a phased-in schedule, to be complete by 2012.
+Regulations regarding fuel composition and emission standards in Canada (aligned with the US Environmental Protection Agency) should result in lower diesel exhaust emissions across North America.
+The regulations, which came into effect on August 31, 2006, require that the sulphur content in fuels sold for on-road use not exceed 15 ppm; fuels used for off-road, locomotive, and marine engines were required to meet the same level by 2012.
 Lower sulphur content in the fuel leads to lower emissions of particulate matter in the exhaust.

-Emission standards will be met through technological changes including catalytic converters and particle traps.
-Although the change to ultra-low sulphur fuels (ULSF) will decrease sulphur emissions, significant decreases in DPM and other diesel exhaust constituents will not be evident immediately, as older technology engines will remain in use until replacement is required.
+Emission standards are met through technological changes including catalytic converters and particle traps.
+Although the change to ultra-low sulphur fuels will decrease sulphur emissions, significant decreases in diesel particulate matter and other diesel exhaust constituents will not be evident immediately.
+This is because older technology engines will remain in use until replacement is required.

-Inhalation is the most common route of occupational exposure.
+Inhalation is the most important route of occupational exposure.

 Data from a Health Canada assessment of respirable particulate matter estimated that over 80% of PM10 emitted from the transportation sector was attributable to diesel engines.
-Although regulation of engine performance and fuel formulation has decreased exhaust emissions, the increased numbers of vehicles and increased use of sports utility vehicles (SUVs) are continued issues of concern.
+Regulating engine performance and fuel formulation has decreased exhaust emissions, however the contributions of increased numbers of vehicles, and increased use of sports utility vehicles (SUVs) in particular, are ongoing concerns.